 "I am a student myself of the music and of this instrument I play.
 I'm sure that will never change as long as I live.
 What I get from day to day in working with students actually teaches and inspires me in terms of my own personal evolution and development."

-"Through the years, I've really been blessed to have so many dedicated and outstanding music educators, as well as those who were educator/performers, and even some who were strictly performers, but who I learned from.
+"Through the years, I've really been blessed to have so many dedicated and outstanding music educators, as well as those who were educators/performers, and even some who were strictly performers, but who I learned from.
 My involvement here at Berklee is an act of continuing those legacies."